gdpps1028/AI_Final/README.md

 ```
 Arguments
 ```
-'-m', '--Model' // C for Character, R for Radical, S for Stroke '-t', '--Train' // Add this flag if you want to retrain the model '-e', '--Eval'  // Test the model, input an interger for amount of testcases, default to 100
+'-m', '--Model' // C for Character, R for Radical, S for Stroke, RS for Radical+Stroke '-t', '--Train' // Add this flag if you want to retrain the model '-e', '--Eval'  // Test the model, input an interger for amount of testcases, default to 100
 ```